 Once you’ve gotten your new hire, the next step is making sure their first experience in your organization is a positive one.
 The on-boarding process needs to be well thought out and clear.
 It should be employee-centric, focusing on getting the new hire comfortable and quickly acclimated to the workplace.
 Be certain to conduct periodic reviews of the process to make certain you’re meeting the needs of the current workforce.

 Offer Unique Perks

 Look to go beyond the mandatory perks such as insurance, or the standard ones like parking.
 Business models that allow for flexibility appeal more to today’s workers.
-Allowing for a day to work from home every other week, or gym memberships and other perks let your employees know you value them and want them to be happy.
+Allowing for remote work, equity compensation, or gym memberships and other perks let your employees know you value them and want them to be happy.

 Seek Employee Referrals